-EU policy recognises the economic and technical benefits associated with increased interconnection and therefore seeks to promote interconnection between European transmission systems.
+UK policy recognises the economic and technical benefits associated with increased interconnection and therefore seeks to promote interconnection between Great Britain, Northern Ireland and Ireland's transmission systems.
 Increased interconnection between transmission networks results in a larger energy market.
 With increased market integration there is greater competition and the potential for prices to be reduced.
 There is also access to a broader generation base which enhances the networks' security of supply.
 This can potentially defer the need for additional generation to be constructed to meet security of supply standards or requirements.

-The planned second North-South Interconnector between Northern Ireland and Ireland is addressed in this TDPNI.
+The planned second North-South Interconnector between Northern Ireland and Ireland is included in this TDPNI.